-- Parents should plan to meet with Guidance Counselor during fall Parents’ Day.
+- Parents should plan to meet with guidance counselor during fall Parents’ Days.

 - Ask two or three teachers to write a recommendation.
 Provide them with your school list and a copy of your résumé when you make the request.

 - Begin completing applications and submit them to Guidance Office.